PhilipHarvey20/lease-price-recommender/README.md

 # Outdoor Property Lease Calculator -
-A lease price calculator for landowners who lease their property for hunting, fishing, hiking, camping, metal detecting, and more!
+A lease price calculator for landowners who lease their property to hunters, fishers, hikers, campers, metal detectors, and more.

 # Why pay to rent land?